Dear readers of ADxS.org, please forgive the disruption.

 BDNF is reduced by stress.
 BDNF is also reduced in ADHD.

-Stress reduces the BDNF level in the hippocampus.9 In contrast, various antidepressants increase it.
-Conversely, direct BDNF administration to the hippocampus reduces depressive symptoms in rats.
+Stress reduces the BDNF level in the hippocampus.10 Various antidepressants, on the other hand, increase it.
+Conversely, direct administration of BDNF to the hippocampus reduces depressive symptoms in rats.

-BDNF is reported to be decreased in ADHD.10 Some other studies found no evidence of decreased BDNF in ADHD.
+BDNF is said to be reduced in ADHD.11 Some other studies found no evidence of reduced BDNF in ADHD.

 The most important neurotransmitters for learning and memory processes are